 How do the Department and the Utah Shakespearean Festival work together?

 Student’s training is enhanced by the support of the Tony Award-winning Utah Shakespearean Festival.
 Performance and apprenticeships with the festival give students the unusual and invaluable opportunity to study with accomplished guest artists and teachers from around the globe.
 In addition, many of the faculty and staff work as performers, designers and technicians for the festival as well.

 How do I apply for a Theatre Arts Departmental Scholarship?

 The Department of Theatre Arts and Dance holds Scholarship Auditions in the spring of every year.
 Students may audition for scholarships in the areas of theatre, dance, and technical/design.
 Students must be accepted to Southern Utah University and be registered as a full time Theatre Arts or Dance Major to receive a departmental scholarship.
 For more information, visit Theatre Arts and Dance Scholarships page.

 How do I become a Major?

 Applications for admission to SUU are available from the Admissions Office.
 Highly motivated students may double major in two different disciplines.
-Please contact Dr. Daniel Frezza, the Academic Advisor for the College of Performing & Visual Arts to register as a major.
+Please contact Stephen Wagner, the Academic Advisor for the College of Performing & Visual Arts to register as a major.